-Shakespeare's Influence on the English Language
+Shakespeare's Influence on the English Language [Updated]

 In this article, we'll explain the appeal of Shakespeare, the most famous playwright in English history, and his impact on the English language.

-Who is Shakespeare?
+Who was Shakespeare?

-William Shakespeare was a poet, playwright, and actor born in England in 1564.
-He was active in the world of theater during the Elizabethan and Jacobean periods.
-The Elizabethan period refers to the years 1558-1603, and the Jacobean period refers to the years 1603-1625.
+William Shakespeare was a poet, playwright and actor born in England in 1564.
+He was active in the world of theater during the Elizabethan (1558-1603) and Jacobean (1603-1625) periods.

 During his life, Shakespeare wrote 38 plays, two narrative poems and 154 sonnets, a special type of poem made of 14 lines.
 He is also said to have written over 150 other works of poetry.

-Shakespeare’s appeal
+Shakespeare’s Appeal

 Standardization of the English language